A Survey of Reinforcement Learning For Economics: Reinforcement Learning in Games

 where $\text{Nash}_i(\cdot)$ denotes player $i$'s payoff under a Nash equilibrium of the stage game defined by the current Q-values $(Q_1(s'), \ldots, Q_n(s'))$.
 At each backup, the algorithm treats the Q-values as payoff matrices, computes a Nash equilibrium of this matrix game, and uses the equilibrium payoffs for the value estimate.

-\begin{theorem}[\citet{hu2003nash}] Nash-Q converges to Nash Q-values under Robbins-Monro learning rates and infinite exploration, provided every stage game encountered during learning has either (a) a global optimal point (all agents receive their highest payoff at the same joint action) or (b) a unique saddle-point Nash equilibrium. \end{theorem}
+\begin{theorem}[\citet{hu2003nash}] Nash-Q converges to Nash Q-values under Robbins-Monro learning rates and infinite exploration, provided either (a) every stage game encountered during learning has a global optimal point (all agents receive their highest payoff at the same joint action), or (b) every such stage game has a saddle-point Nash equilibrium, with agents consistently updating at the corresponding equilibrium. \end{theorem}

+\begin{proof} The argument recasts the joint tuple of Q-factors as a stochastic-approximation recursion driven by the Nash backup, shows that this backup fixes the equilibrium values and contracts toward them under the stage-game condition, and then applies the same pseudo-contraction lemma that delivers single-agent Q-learning convergence (Theorem~\ref{thm:qlearning_convergence}).
+Collect the agents' tables into a tuple $Q = (Q_1, \ldots, Q_n)$ and write the Nash-backup operator